Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 - Graft Implantation: Technicians implant each follicular unit into the recipient area one by one.
 Single-hair grafts are used for the hairline, while multi-hair grafts are placed in the mid-scalp and crown.

-FUT hair transplant surgery typically lasts between 4 to 8 hours, depending on the number of grafts transplanted.
+FUT hair transplant procedure lasts between 4 to 8 hours, depending on the number of grafts transplanted.

 - Small sessions (1,000 grafts): 4 hours